defikids/.github/profile/CONTRIBUTING.md

 # Contributing to DefiKids on GitHub

-Thank you for taking time to contribute to [DefiKids](https://github.com/defikids/defikids-dapp).
+Thank you for taking the time to contribute to [DefiKids](https://github.com/defikids/defikids-dapp).

 We want you to have a great experience making your first contribution.